leukeleu/startproject/README.md

 ## Rename:

-When renaming the project, don't forget to replace 'startproject' with the project name in:
+When renaming the project, don't forget to replace 'cast' with the project name in:

 * manage.py
 * startproject/settings_default.py